ory/docs/docs/kratos/guides/high-availability-ha.md

 it needs to be run a distinct singleton foreground worker.
 For setup details, refer to the [Out of Band Communication guide](../concepts/email-sms.md).

-Ory Kratos does not have any special requirements when it comes to High Availability as it does not manage state itself but instead relies on the SQL database for that.
+Ory Kratos doesn't have any special requirements when it comes to High Availability as it doesn't manage state itself but instead relies on the SQL database for that.

-It is therefore possible to use Ory Kratos with Auto-Scaling Groups (e.g. in Kubernetes) without any additional configuration.
+It's therefore possible to use Ory Kratos with Auto-Scaling Groups (e.g. in Kubernetes) without any additional configuration.